eloqute/api_v2/README.md

 ## To get started with development

- - Make sure you've got node installed (I'm developing against 14.17.0 LTS at the time of writing), as well as a relational database compatible with [Sequelize](https://sequelize.org/) - sqlite will do fine in development.
+ - Make sure you've got node installed (I'm developing against 14.17.0 LTS at the time of writing), as well as Postgresql.
  - Check out this repo.
  - Run `npm install`
- - copy `.env.example` to `.env.development` and `.env.test` and fill in the values to taste (make sure you use a different database in each or your development database will be wiped every time you run the tests)
+ - copy `.env.example` to `.env.development` and `.env.test` and fill in the values to taste (make sure you use a different database in each or your development database will be wiped every time you run the tests.)
  - Run `npm run migrate` and `npm run seed` to prepare your database
  - Run `nmp run start` to start the server, as well as to watch for changes in the source code, recompile, test and lint.

  ## General guidelines for development